|

 acceleration even real?” or is it only apparent? as Overbye asked in

-his Jan 1, 2002, article; those committed to the BB cause were less
+his New York Times Jan 1, 2002, article.
+Those committed to the Big Bang cause were less

 cautious.
 They had an agenda —a road that had to be faithfully